bornhack/badge2017/README.md

 for the Bornhack 2017 badge.

 Although *main.c* is quite long it is not meant to scare you.
-Rather it is meant to show in all its glory details how to actually program microcontrollers that doesn't run any operating system without hiding anything behind a thick API.
+Rather it is meant to show in all its gory details how to actually program microcontrollers that doesn't run any operating system without hiding anything behind a thick API.
 However to make things readable it does make use of the [geckonator][] library.
 This is a very thin wrapper around the registers